14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 It’s time to say goodbye to the azure lagoon waters and silky sands of Rarotonga and the Cook Islands as you depart for your next destination.

-Remember to arrive at Rarotonga International Airport a couple of hours before your scheduled departure so that you have enough time to check in, go through security and browse the duty-free.
+Remember to arrive at Rarotonga International Airport a couple of hours before your scheduled departure, so you have enough time to check in, go through security, and browse the duty-free shops.
 Airport transfers are a little cheaper for your departure flight, so check them out in the 8 Best Airport Transfers in Rarotonga & the Cook Islands.

 Alternative Cook Islands 2-Week Itineraries